xiaoxuchen/xiaoxuchen.github.io/index.md

 ## Research interests

 I am interested in statistical machine learning and optimization for transportation and supply chain management.
 Currently, I am particularly interested in discrete choice models, spatiotemporal data modeling, and data-driven optimization under uncertainty.
-In the domain of transportation, I focus on probabilistic transit demand and travel time forecasting, statistical inference of origin-destination matrices (an inverse problem), and statistical modeling of human driving behavior.
+In the domain of transportation, I focus on probabilistic demand and travel time forecasting, statistical inference of origin-destination matrices (an inverse problem), and statistical modeling of human driving behavior.
 In supply chain management, I explore problems such as statistical demand modeling and multi-echelon inventory optimization, with an emphasis on incorporating uncertainty into decision-making processes.

 -------------
 ## News